Campus Life Leadership Fellowship (Full Tuition and Room & Board Award)

-- To qualify for the fellowship a student must carry a full-time credit load.
-Full-time credit load is defined as registering for, and successfully completing, a minimum of 12 credits each semester (24 credits per academic year) for undergraduates and 9 credits each semester (18 credits per academic year) for graduate students.
+- To qualify for the fellowship, a student must carry a full-time credit load in the Fall and Spring semesters.
+Full-time credit load is defined as registering for, and successfully completing, a minimum of 12 units each semester (24 units per academic year) for undergraduates and 9 units each semester (18 units per academic year) for graduate students.
 A student must be pre-registered at the full-time credit level before the award can be made available to him or her.
-Exceptions to this full-time enrollment rule may be made through an appeal process for students who are in the final semester or preparing for PhD candidacy examination or working on a dissertation.
+Exceptions to this full-time enrollment rule may be made through an appeal process for students who are in the final semester, or preparing for PhD candidacy examination, or working on a dissertation.

 - CLLF: Minimum required GPA 3.75